Skip to Content

 For dinner, we were off to Fredericksburg, our favorite place in the Hill Country.
 There are lots of restaurants to choose from ranging from fine dining to self-serve.
 We opted for Otto’s German Bistro, which puts a modern spin on the traditional food of Fredericksburg’s German settlers.
 Their flammkuchen and spaetzle are fabulous, and they have an extensive selection of German and Austrian wines.

-Schnitzel topped with fried egg
+Schnitzel topped with fried egg.

 Otto’s offers a modern spin on German food

-Fredericksburg, one of the best getaways in Texas, is known for its B&Bs, and we’ve tried a fabulous selection of them over the years.
+Fredericksburg is known for its B&Bs, and we’ve tried a fabulous selection of them over the years.
 Consider Hoffman Haus, a luxury B&B just of Main Street in town, comfortable cabins at the Vintage Trail Cottages, or one of the other cute places to stay in town.

 Day 5: Visit Fredericksburg and Luckenbach

-Shops along a street
+Shops along a street.

 Main Street Fredericksburg